DiegoOst/NFC05A1/README.md

 # Tested Platforms
 This firmware has been tested on STM32 NUCLEO-F401RE
 # Example Application
-NFC05A1 program gives the possibility to the user to read the URI information written by the developing board on the expansion board.
-The LEDs will blink for few seconds to indicate that the initialization of the board is happening.
-As soon as It finishes and the device is ready to communicate with external NFC devices, LED6 will blink waiting for a NFC device to be close to it in order to read his URI value.
+NFC05A1 program gives the user the possibility to read the URI information written on the expansion board.
+The LEDs will blink for few seconds to indicate that the board is initializing.
+ As soon as it finishes, the device is ready to communicate with external NFC devices.
+LED6 will blink until an NFC device is close to it and ready to read the URI value.